fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ```

 ##### Apply the Rule.
 Just like before we can add our Rule as before.
-One not, we have to overwrite the TestDispatcher in our Test class, so it will be like this:
+One note, we have to overwrite the TestDispatcher in our Test class, so it will be like this:

 ```kotlin
 @Rule